 accomplish this goal, the new key pair and certificate will need

-to be generated and published on the correspondent RPKI
+to be generated and the certificate published in the RPKI

 repository.
-This process will vary in every environment as it
+The details of this process and the time take for this process will vary depending on the environment as it

 will depend on where the keys are located (either in every router

-or on a centralized server), if the RPKI CA is hosted at the ISP
+or on a centralized server), if the RPKI Certificate Authority (CA) is hosted at the ISP

 or at an external party (i.e. needs to use the RPKI provisioning

-protocol) and finally if the repository is also local or hosted
+protocol), and finally if the repository is local or hosted

-(i.e. will need to use the RPKI-Repository protocol.)
+(i.e. will need to use the RPKI-Repository protocol ??
+What is it?
+Is this work in progress?
+Reference?.)

-2. Stage Period: A stage period will be required from the time a new
+2. Staging Period: sStaging period is the time from when a new

 certificate is published in the RPKI global repository until the